DominikKoperkiewicz/ColoredFolders-Unity-Package/README.md

 ## How to use

-After you install this package in your project it should automaticaly create `ColoredFoldersSwettings` ScriptableObject inside root `Assets/` folder.
+After you install this package in your project it should automaticaly create `ColoredFoldersSettings` ScriptableObject inside root `Assets/` folder.
 You can move this file to a folder if you want.

 Inside this asset you can add coloring rules by adding new element to `Colors Data` list and filling info.